Output Quality

 “How do I know if I’m being too lenient?”

 Track what surfaces later.
 If stakeholders complain about quality, tighten criteria.
-If they never notice your edits, you’re probably over-editing.
+If they never notice your edits, you’re over-editing.
 The world’s reaction is your feedback loop.

 “Every output seems to need substantial editing.”